tylerflint/smartos-live/src/img/man/imgadm.1m.md

     imgadm publish

-        Publish an image from local manifest and image data files.
+        **Experimental.** Publish an image from local manifest and image data files.

         Typically the local manifest and image file are created with "imgadm create ...".
 Note that "imgadm create" supports a